 Nearly every little girl looks forward to her wedding day.
 Plans are made months, sometimes years, in advance so that everything from the bouquet to the chardonnay is “perfect.”
 But what if, by some cruel act of fate (or man), your nuptials turn out to be a disaster?
-Weddings and fiascoes can go hand in hand.
+It turns out that weddings and fiascoes can go hand in hand.

 Take Mary and Hugh Granger of Fulton, California, whose dream of a perfect wedding crumbled after an earthquake destroyed the front of their church.
 Although the Grangers eventually found a new chapel, the quake seemed to set off a series of other mishaps.
 On their way to the ceremony, Hugh and his best man got a flat.
 The two—in tuxes—had no choice but to roll up their sleeves and change the tire; they barely made it to the church on time.
 At the reception, the air conditioning broke down (the temperature outside was 108 degrees).
 One out-of-town couple was too drunk to drive home, so the newlyweds ended up taking them to their honeymoon suite, where the tipsy pair spent the night on the couch.

 “They were quiet at least,” Mary says.
 “There was an aftershock at four-thirty A.M., and we were woken up by people running down the hall screaming.”

 Hurricane Gloria was the uninvited guest at Kelly and Bob Juliano’s wedding.
 The savage storm blew out windows and electricity all over Lyndenhurst, New York, the day before the ceremony.
 “A friend brought over a generator so I could blow-dry my hair,” Kelly says.
 That went okay, but when the reception hall canceled due to the blackout, she found herself with 250 guests crammed into her backyard.
 “We bought kegs of beer and set up a bar,” the resourceful bride notes.
 Unfortunately, bad luck followed the Julianos on their honeymoon in Saint Thomas, where they connected with tropical storm Isabella.
 “It rained every day we were there,” recalls Kelly.